shenwei356/taxonkit/doc/docs/usage.md

     {g}: genus
     {s}: species
     {t}: subspecies/strain

     {S}: subspecies
     {T}: strain

-When these are no nodes of rank "subspecies" nor "strain", you can switch on -S/--pseudo-strain to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species".
+When these're no nodes of rank "subspecies" nor "strain", you can switch on -S/--pseudo-strain to use the node with lowest rank as subspecies/strain name, if which rank is lower than "species".
 This flag affects {t}, {S}, {T}.

 Output format can contains some escape charactors like "\t".

 Usage:
   taxonkit reformat [flags]

 Flags:
+  -P, --add-prefix                     add prefixes for all ranks, single prefix for a rank is defined
+                                       by flag --prefix-X
+  -d, --delimiter string               field delimiter in input lineage (default ";") -F, --fill-miss-rank                 fill missing rank with lineage information of the next higher rank -f, --format string                  output format, placeholders of rank are needed (default
+                                       "{k};{p};{c};{o};{f};{g};{s}")
-  -P, --add-prefix                     add prefixes for all ranks, single prefix for a rank is defined by flag --prefix-X -d, --delimiter string               field delimiter in input lineage (default ";") -F, --fill-miss-rank                 fill missing rank with lineage information of the next higher rank -f, --format string                  output format, placeholders of rank are needed (default "{k};{p};{c};{o};{f};{g};{s}") -h, --help                           help for reformat -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2) -r, --miss-rank-repl string          replacement string for missing rank -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid -a, --output-ambiguous-result        output one of the ambigous result
+  -h, --help                           help for reformat -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2) -r, --miss-rank-repl string          replacement string for missing rank -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid -a, --output-ambiguous-result        output one of the ambigous result
-      --prefix-K string                prefix for kingdom, used along with flag -P/--add-prefix (default "K__") --prefix-S string                prefix for subspecies, used along with flag -P/--add-prefix (default "S__") --prefix-T string                prefix for strain, used along with flag -P/--add-prefix (default "T__") --prefix-c string                prefix for class, used along with flag -P/--add-prefix (default "c__") --prefix-f string                prefix for family, used along with flag -P/--add-prefix (default "f__") --prefix-g string                prefix for genus, used along with flag -P/--add-prefix (default "g__") --prefix-k string                prefix for superkingdom, used along with flag -P/--add-prefix (default "k__") --prefix-o string                prefix for order, used along with flag -P/--add-prefix (default "o__") --prefix-p string                prefix for phylum, used along with flag -P/--add-prefix (default "p__") --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__") --prefix-t string                prefix for subspecies/strain, used along with flag -P/--add-prefix (default "t__") -S, --pseudo-strain                  use the node with lowest rank as strain name, only if which rank is lower than "species" and not "subpecies" nor "strain".
+      --prefix-K string                prefix for kingdom, used along with flag -P/--add-prefix (default "K__")
+      --prefix-S string                prefix for subspecies, used along with flag -P/--add-prefix (default "S__")
+      --prefix-T string                prefix for strain, used along with flag -P/--add-prefix (default "T__")
+      --prefix-c string                prefix for class, used along with flag -P/--add-prefix (default "c__") --prefix-f string                prefix for family, used along with flag -P/--add-prefix (default "f__")
+      --prefix-g string                prefix for genus, used along with flag -P/--add-prefix (default "g__") --prefix-k string                prefix for superkingdom, used along with flag -P/--add-prefix (default "k__")
+      --prefix-o string                prefix for order, used along with flag -P/--add-prefix (default "o__") --prefix-p string                prefix for phylum, used along with flag -P/--add-prefix (default "p__")
+      --prefix-s string                prefix for species, used along with flag -P/--add-prefix (default "s__")
+      --prefix-t string                prefix for subspecies/strain, used along with flag -P/--add-prefix (default "t__") -S, --pseudo-strain                  use the node with lowest rank as strain name, only if which rank is lower than "species" and not "subpecies" nor "strain".
 It affects {t}, {S}, {T}.
-This flag needs flag -F
-  -t, --show-lineage-taxids            show corresponding taxids of reformated lineage -I, --taxid-field int                field index of taxid. input data should be tab-separated. it overrides -i/--lineage-field
-  -T, --trim                           do not fill missing rank lower than current rank
+This flag needs flag -F -t, --show-lineage-taxids            show corresponding taxids of reformated lineage -I, --taxid-field int                field index of taxid. input data should be tab-separated. it overrides -i/--lineage-field -T, --trim                           do not fill or add prefix for missing rank lower than current rank

 ```